cockroachdb/docs/v1.1/deploy-cockroachdb-on-google-cloud-platform-insecure.md

 ## Step 2.
 Create instances

 [Create an instance](https://cloud.google.com/compute/docs/instances/create-start-instance) for each node you plan to have in your cluster.
+If you plan to run a sample workload against the cluster, create a separate instance for that workload.

 - Run at least 3 nodes to [ensure survivability](recommended-production-settings.html#cluster-topology).